Research

 Example: Our project that focuses on integrating data from multiple domains and grouping chronic low back pain patients based on similarities.

-Data-driven decision support
+Data-driven decision support and precision medicine

 Having more and better information helps us make better decisions.
 We work on data-driven approaches to support experts and knowledge users in making complex decisions.
 This includes using supervised learning on large and diverse datasets to create and validate models that help clinicians, administrators, and others make informed decisions.